General Seemingly Unrelated Local Projections: Empirical Applications

 The patterns we find are very similar to those obtained using the simulated data.
 Our benchmark approach yields an impulse response that returns to zero after $20$ quarters, whereas the other alternatives show a positive response of GDP after $20$ quarters (zero is, however, contained in the $90$ percent credible set for the flat prior after $20$ quarters, whereas the last two specifications imply a significantly positive response after $20$ quarters).

 The transitory nature of the responses under the SU-LP model is mostly driven by the specification of the kernel that implies more shrinkage towards zero for higher-order responses in conjunction with the GL prior, effectively getting rid of the counter-intuitive result that output increases after around $16$ quarters.
 Notice, however, that this does not generally come at the expense of introducing strong biases.
 If the data suggests non-zero responses for longer horizons, our shrinkage prior would attribute little weight to the information arising from the GP piece.
+This interpretation depends partly on the long-horizon shrinkage implied by the benchmark kernel; the figure should therefore be read as combining information in the data with an explicit prior preference for transitory responses.
+Applications in which permanent effects are plausible would require a different prior mean, a different kernel, or a separate empirical design; we do not study that case here.

 \FloatBarrier